 Why: Since the early 2000s, general decline and bleeding cankers of horse chestnut trees (Aesculus hippocastanum) have increasingly been observed in several European countries.
 Investigations have showed that a bacterium, Pseudomonas syringae pv. aesculi, was consistently associated with the disease and it is now considered that this bacterium is the main cause of this new disease.
 Considering the severity of the disease and its current spread in Europe, the EPPO Panel on Phytosanitary Regulations recommended adding Pseudomonas syringae pv. aesculi to the EPPO Alert List.

-EPPO region: Belgium, France (Nord-Pas-de-Calais), Germany, Ireland, Netherlands, and United Kingdom (England, Scotland, Wales).
+EPPO region: Belgium, Czech Republic, France (Nord-Pas-de-Calais), Germany, Hungary, Ireland, Netherlands, Norway, and United Kingdom (England, Scotland, Wales).

 Asia: India.
 This pathovar of P. syringae was first observed from Aesculus indica in India but no further information could be found on the extent or severity of the disease it may cause in India or in other Asian countries.